+\vspace{1.5cm}

+\begin{centering}

+\Large \bf

+2. Section Title

+\end{centering}

-\vspace{1.5cm} \begin{centering} \Large \bf 2.
-Section Title \end{centering} and have not only the visual appearance but even the numbering be done automatically.
+LaTeX provides infrastructure that makes it possible for authors to write and have not only the visual appearance but even the numbering be done automatically.
 LaTeX also has certain features designed to be used in conjunction with auxiliary programs such as make index and BibTeX that help automate the tasks of making indexes and bibliographies.